mins

 It also explains how compliance with these standards will be verified and measured.

-Quality Assurance Tools and Techniques
+Quality Assurance Tools And Techniques

 This section identifies the tools and techniques that the quality assurance team will use to support the quality assurance activities, such as software configuration management tools, defect tracking tools, testing tools, and quality measurement tools.